ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 }
 ~~~

 In this example, we see that *msg_type* is set to 2, indicating the this is an (SL) response and also there is an additional field **langs** which is *an object* storing the source to target language mappings.
 There, the object's field name indicates the source language and its value - which has to be *an array of strings* - stores the list of target languages.
 If the source language can not be translated in any language then it should not be present.
-In other word, an empty array of target languages is not supported.
+In other words, an empty array of target languages is not supported.

 Note that, the (SL) response does not support returning an error.
-This might be introduces in the latter protocol versions, but for now it is expected that each (SL) request should be handled properly.
+This might be introduced in the latter protocol versions, but for now it is expected that each (SL) request should be handled properly.
 There is just two possibilities when it can fail:

 1. The service does not support this type of request;
 2. The service does support this type of requests but it is down;